 No standardized and clear assessment of adaptation needs and adaptation benefits: Investments for climate adaptation differ from those in climate mitigation in several aspects, which have a bearing on the incentives to raise private funding (Mullan & Ranger, 2022).
 First and foremost, there are no unique standards and methodologies to assess physical risk and the reduction thereof from adaptation investments.
 This hinders the definition of any clearly quantified and internationally agreed targets for adaptation, as well as the assessment of its economic benefits.
 Additionally, market actors suffer from information asymmetries and knowledge gaps, which reduce their incentive and ability to invest in adaptation (Stout 2022).
 As a result, many companies are underestimating the threat of physical climate risks, leading to a potential increase in the costs and the risks resulting from a late adoption of adaptation plans (S&P Sustainability Research 2024).

 Sectoral Vulnerabilities: Climate impacts create interconnected challenges across sectors.
 Water stress will affect 89.6 million Europeans by 2030 according to EEA forecasts [38].
-Agricultural productivity faces severe threats, with yields potentially declining by up to 50% in Southern Europe by 2050 [39], [40].
+Agricultural productivity faces severe threats, with yields potentially declining by up to 50% in Southern Europe by 2050, which are not expected to be compensated by increased yields in northern countries [39], [40].
 The Mediterranean region particularly exemplifies these compound risks, facing doubled wildfire risk by century's end while also managing increased drought frequency and intensity [41], [42].

 Implementation Status: The current response shows mixed progress.
 While all 27 Member States have adopted adaptation strategies, their effectiveness varies significantly.
 Some policy areas demonstrate successful mainstreaming - the Water Framework Directive and CAP now incorporate climate considerations.
 However, critical sectors like energy and transport still have to develop a consolidated adaptation planning.
 The EEA emphasizes that current adaptation actions must increase in both pace and scale to match growing climate risks [43], [44].